 REST (Representational State Transfer – on-line access)

-And their support by FHIR will be expanded on in future sections of this module.
-It is important to note that all of these paradigms use the same resources to represent the content – they are just wrapped in ‘packages’ that suit the particular paradigm.
+All of these paradigms use the same resources to represent the content – they are just wrapped in ‘packages’ that suit the particular paradigm.

-However, the REST and Service paradigms are new to HL7.
+HL7 has considerable experience in the messaging and documents paradigm and some experience in the services paradigm.
+However, the REST is new to HL7.
 Unlike a messaging paradigm where the messages are used to update repositories (as well as implementing behaviour) the REST paradigm means that the information may be accessed from some other server when needed, so it supports more of a distributed model.